AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 ## Advanced DFIR Techniques and Tools

-Now we are on the way to discover more powerfull tools that will help us on our analysis tasks and difficulties To structre the contents very well, i'll devide DFIR Techniques to 3 parts, from Timeline Analysis to Registry Analysis.
+Now we are on the way to discover more powerfull tools that will help us on our analysis tasks and difficulties.

+To structre the contents very well, i'll devide DFIR Techniques to 3 parts.
+From Timeline Analysis to Registry Analysis.

 Don't worry, we'll see other more advanced techniques in comming blogs.